barnes/Gradebook/README.md

 Class route now takes in class ID and functions well.
 Need to programatically generate the menu for all classes in the DB.
 I have the layout reading from the DB, just need a way to generate the links.
 ALL SET.

 Going to work on tables and appearances next.

+Need to update some data validation (classID in student entry form, student name should drop bad characters, etc.)